• Skip to primary navigation

 For the meatballs:

-Sour cream and egg: These ingredients help the meatballs stay soft and juicy.
+• Sour cream and egg: These ingredients help the meatballs stay soft and juicy.
+You can use whole-milk Greek yogurt instead of sour cream (but sour cream is better).

-Grated Parmesan: Make sure you use finely grated and not coarsely shredded parmesan.
-The cheese acts much like breadcrumbs would and helps keep the juices inside the meatballs.
+• Grated Parmesan: Use finely grated and not coarsely shredded Parmesan.
+The cheese acts much like breadcrumbs and helps keep the juices inside the meatballs.

 For the tomato sauce:

-Minced garlic: Mince it yourself, or use the stuff that comes in a jar.
+• Minced garlic: You can mince it yourself or use the stuff that comes in a jar.
+But freshly minced tastes better.

 Instructions

-First, mix the meatball ingredients in a large bowl and shape the mixture into 12 meatballs.
+Mix the meatball ingredients and shape the mixture into 12 meatballs.

 Remove the lid and turn the cooked meatballs in the sauce to coat.
 Garnish with parsley and serve.